panpf/sketch/README.md

 * [The list slides to pause the loading of images][pause_load_when_scrolling]
 * [Displays an icon for an apk file or installed app][apk_app_icon]

-## Changelog
+## Change log

 Please review the [CHANGELOG.md] file

-### About version 3.0
+## About version 4.0

-* The maven groupId was changed to 'io.github.panpf.sketch4', so version 2.\* will not prompt for an upgrade
+* The maven groupId is upgraded to `io.github.panpf.sketch4`, so versions 2.\* and 3.\* will not prompt for upgrade
-* The package name was changed to 'com.github.panpf.sketch' so it does not conflict with version 2.\*
-* Based on the kotlin coroutine rewrite, APIs and functions are all refactored as a new library
-* There is no longer a requirement to use a SketchImageView, any ImageView and its subclasses will do, and any View can be supported in combination with a custom Target
-* The Zoom function is split into independent modules that can be relied on separately, and the large image sampling function is refactored and supports multi-threaded decoding, which is faster
-* The gif module now directly depends on the [android-gif-drawable] library, no longer modified twice, and can be upgraded by itself
-* Support for Jetpack Compose
-* Support for request and decode interceptors
-* Referring to [coil] and combining with the original functionality of sketch, there are the following differences compared to [coil]:
+* Version 4.0 is specially built for Compose Multiplatform, so there are many breaking changes in the API, please upgrade with caution
+* Version 4.0 has made a lot of simplifications and is much simpler than version 3.0, such as DisplayRequest, LoadRequest, DownloadRequest
+  Merged into one ImageRequest, removed BitmapPool, etc.
-    * sketch supports a minimum of API 16, while [coil] supports only API 21
+* Android minimum API raised to API 21
-    * Sketch supports bitmap reuse, while [coil] does not
-    * Sketch supports more granular resizing of images
-    * sketch clearly distinguishes between display, load, and download requests

 ## Special thanks

-* [coil-kt]/[coil]: Sketch uses some code from Coil, including framework, compose, sketch-animated-movie parts
+* [coil-kt]/[coil]: Sketch uses some code from Coil, including framework, compose and sketch-animated movie part
-* [chrisbanes]/[PhotoView]: Zoom
-* [koral--]/[android-gif-drawable]: gif-koral
+* [koral--]/[android-gif-drawable]: animated-koralgif
 * [wseemann]/[FFmpegMediaMetadataRetriever]: video-ffmpeg
 * [BigBadaboom]/[androidsvg]: svg